QSong-github/scGCN/README.md

 # single cell graph convolutional network (scGCN)

-This is a TensorFlow implementation of scGCN for leveraging differnt single cell datasets, which is described in our paper:
+This is a TensorFlow implementation of scGCN for leveraging and label transfer across differnt single cell datasets.

 ## Overview